tpeterka/cian2/README.md

 Edit the run script SWAP_TEST for the desired parameters:

 - min procs, max procs = minimum and maximum number of MPI processes
 - min elems, max elems = minimum and maximum number of elements to reduce.
 Each element is one floating point value (* 4 bytes per float)
 - nb = number of blocks per MPI process
 - k = target k value (radix for k-ary reduction)
 - op = the reduction operator can be 0 or 1 for no-op or image composition, respectively

 ```
 ./SWAP_TEST
 ```

-- All-to-all
+### All-to-all

 ```
 cd path/to/cian2/install/communication/alltoall
 ```

-When the reduction operator is 0 (no-op), this alltoall pattern matches MPI's (which does not have a built in reduction operator).
+This alltoall test uses an exchange operator that matches MPI's all to all behavior.
 Data are exchanged between processes and transposed in units of the current number of elements in the test.
 (See any MPI textbook for the alltoall data exchange pattern.)

-When the reduction operator is 1, the reduction is the same as for swap reduction above: the noncommutative ''over'' operator used in image composition.
-For every pair of four elements (e.g., the RGBA channels of a pixel), the first three elements are modulated by the value of the fourth element and added in a predetermined order.
-Results and performance are comparable with the swap-reduction above, when running a noncontiguous (distance-halving) mode.
-(This mode is set inside the swap-reduce code, setting ```true``` to ```false``` in the 7th argument to DiySwap in line 283 of swap.cpp.)
+Internally, the pattern is implemented with a k-ary swap-reduce, hence the need to specify the target k value.

 Edit the run script ALLTOALL_TEST for the desired parameters:

 - min procs, max procs = minimum and maximum number of MPI processes
 - min elems, max elems = minimum and maximum number of elements to reduce.
 Each element is one floating point value (* 4 bytes per float)
 - nb = number of blocks per MPI process
 - k = target k value (radix for k-ary reduction)
-    - op = the reduction operator can be 0 or 1 for no-op or image composition, respectively

-- Sort
+### Sort

 ```
 cd path/to/cian2/install/communication/sort